Shopify/heroku-buildpack-ejson/README.md

 Additionally, this strategy allows your app to be agnostic about its environment, with respect to configuration.
-Suppose you commit a `secrets.json` for development use, a `secrets.staging.ejson` for a staging app, and a `secrets.produciton.ejson` containing production credentials.
+Suppose you commit a `secrets.json` for development use, a `secrets.staging.ejson` for a staging app, and a `secrets.production.ejson` containing production credentials.
 Then, your app can read its configuration unconditionally from `secrets.json`; in development it will read the original development credentials, and in production or staging `secrets.json` will have been overwritten with whichever credential set was appropriate.